Probesys/agentj/README.md

 then, `cd` to the cloned repository to configure a few variables:

-    cd agentj-docker
+    cd agentj

 ## Configure

 ### Variables

+Variables are defined in the `.env.example`.
+This file is just a template, you **must** copy and rename it to `.env`:

+    cp .env.example .env

-The following runtime variables must be configured:
+Then the following runtime variables must be configured in the `.env` file:

 | Variable             | Default        | Use                                         |
 |----------------------|----------------|---------------------------------------------|